prenagha/launchbar/README.md

 Make sure you have Ack [installed](http://beyondgrep.com/install/index.html)

 Run the action once to generate the default preferences.
 Then adjust the action preferences in `~/Library/Application Support/LaunchBar/Action Support/com.renaghan.launchbar.Ack/Preferences.plist`
+Note that dir can be one directory or a space separated list of directories.
+I prefer filenames reversed in the output, disable that by setting the `output` key to `forward`.

 For example, my action preferences file looks like: